 Incubation period of Murray Valley encephalitis virus

-The incubation period is usually 7–28 days.
+The incubation period is usually seven–28 days but can range from five to 28 days.

-Public health significance and occurrence of Murray Valley encephalitis
+Public health significance and occurrence of Murray Valley encephalitis virus

 Serological studies show that only one person in about every 800 of those infected with MVE virus develops clinical disease.
 Of those presenting with encephalitis in Victoria in the 1974 epidemic, approximately one-third died, one-third were left with residual brain damage and one-third recovered completely.